‘I have ceased to question stars and books; I have begun to listen to the teaching my blood whispers to me.’ -Hermann Hesse

 He believed the financial world corrupted his base character; as he struggled to find ways to ‘connect’ with well-meaning locals whom he believed to be assets to his new mission.
 Only the very astute (myself included) saw thru his damaged exterior and domineering manner into the heart of a man desperate to (finally) do some good in our community and world.

 He recruited me as his new café manager, envisioning his operation as the “Club Med” of social ventures.
-I was his “maître d'”; his “right-hand man” whom would FINALLY get him “over the hump” and into the land of the nonprofit élite.
-I couldn’t help but think he was pursuing this because of the economic downturn our nation was experiencing; yet, at the same time, I witnessed him sacrifice everything, including his marriage (“she didn’t sign up for this”), to pursue his “dream”.
+I couldn’t help but think he was pursuing this because of the economic downturn our nation was experiencing; yet, at the same time, I witnessed him sacrifice everything, including his marriage (“she didn’t sign up for this”), to pursue his “dream” of helping kids.

-During our down time, he reminisced over his “hippie” years, played John Lennon records & read self-help books.
-He would tell me I had “a different kind of Ph.D” as I shared my experiences in the not-for-profit (real) world.
-Conversely, I was a literal sponge as I soaked up as much of his expertise as possible; for it was a learning opportunity I never sought for myself, yet believed to be too valuable to overlook.
+During our downtime, he reminisced over his “hippie” years, played John Lennon records & read self-help books.
+He would tell me I had “a different kind of Ph.D” as I shared my experiences in the not-for-profit world.
+Conversely, I was a literal sponge as I absorbed as much of his business expertise as possible.
+It was a learning opportunity I never sought for myself, yet believed to be too valuable to overlook.

-I let him mentor me as he saw fit, whilst pummeling through his library of Harvard journals, academic texts, and business cards.
-However, the most revealing part of our operation were the “whiteboard sessions”, where we would map our ideas, goals, and progress.
-I remember, on one occasion, struggling at the board; because I felt that if I revealed what I was really thinking at that moment, I would compromise my sense of self.
-Our “Founder” calmly looked at me and said “go for it”.
+I let him mentor me as he saw fit, whilst pummeling through his library of Harvard journals, management texts, and business cards.
+However, the most revealing part of our operation was our “whiteboard sessions”, where we would map our ideas, goals, and progress.
+I remember, on one occasion, struggling at the board; because I felt that if I revealed what I was truly thinking at that moment, I would compromise my sense of self.
+However, our “Founder” calmly looked at me and said, “go for it”.
 I had finally crossed the threshold from not-for-profit to for-profit.